oversys/PyPass/README.md

 # PyPass
-A simple Python Password Manager to allow you to save your passwords and interact with them.
+A simple Python Password Manager to allow you to securely save your usernames & passwords and interact with them.
 Features strong encryption with a 1-time key generation system.

 # Instructions
   * Open the `PyPass.py` file.
   * (Optional) If you wish to have "copy to clipboard" features then run `pip install pyperclip` in your terminal.
   * On first time use, a `database.json` file will be generated along with a `key.key` file.
+DO NOT LOSE THE `key.key` FILE.
-Make sure to store this key, without it, you will be unable to access the `database.json` file (it is encrypted).
+  * Make sure to hide the `key.key` file somewhere secure, you will be prompted to browse for the file and open it when you open the program.
-* When you want to open the program, paste the `key.key` file in the "PyPass" directory.
-* Once done with the program, cut the `key.key` file and hide it somewhere secure.
-* This cut and paste back system is done as to prevent unauthorized access.

 ### You may either download all the files in this repo or download the "PyPass.py" file and the necessary files will be created automatically (database.json, key.key for first time use. text.txt if not found).

 ## Build 1 - August 13, 2020
   * Basic features released

 ## Build 2 - August 15, 2020
   * Increased security by doing the following:
     - Passwords are hidden when adding new accounts
     - Passwords are encrypted and only get decrypted when searching for an individual account or in the confirm to delete account prompt
   * Database files from Build 1 will not work on Build 2+

  ## Build 3 - August 16, 2020
   * Program re-written (credits to hankhank10 - https://github.com/hankhank10/PyPass)
   * Fixed a major security flaw
   * Removed the `atexit` library

  ## Build 4 - August 16, 2020
   * Added "PyPass" title text on program start